 - Register your company for Irish payroll taxes through the Revenues online portal.

 - Process monthly or weekly payroll and pay taxes to the Irish Revenue.
-Note that you are only required to pay Irish payroll tax on salary which relates to the work which the employee carries out whilst physically in Ireland.
-For example if they work in Ireland 4 days a week and 1 day in the UK, 4/5ths of their salary is subject to Irish payroll taxes.
+Note that you are only required to pay Irish payroll tax on a salary which relates to the work which the employee carries out whilst physically in Ireland.
+For example, if they work in Ireland 4 days a week and 1 day in the UK, 4/5ths of their salary is subject to Irish payroll taxes.

-- Submit monthly and year end payroll tax returns in line with Irish legislation (see below)
+- Submit monthly and year-end payroll tax returns in line with Irish legislation (see below)

 Differences Between UK And Irish Payroll Systems

 While the general payroll processes are much the same, there are several key things that you must be aware of if you have employees working in Ireland.

 As in the UK, you are required to report payroll details each time an employee is paid, either on or before the date of payment.
 However, on top of the amount of income tax deducted, there are a couple of other deductions that must be made in Ireland.
 These are as follows:

 Applicable to most people who make more than €13,000 per year, USC was introduced to replace Ireland’s income levy and health levy.
 USC is charged as a percentage of an employee’s gross income according to their salary.
 The rates range from 0.5% to 11%, and you can see a full breakdown of those rates here.